basiccreation/congenial-garbanzo/README.md

 ##Features
 - shows street view image of address looked up
 - shows list of articles from the New York Times about the city looked up
+- shows list of articles from Wikipedia about the city looked up

 ## Getting Started